yudhisteer/Face-Recognition-with-Masks/README.md

   <img src= "https://user-images.githubusercontent.com/59663734/143057055-327f0114-8370-493c-8c72-5d55bff2fbab.png" />
 </p>

 The face masks have successfully been added to the images.
-Although we have some side face image, we cannot really modify the mask to fit in each image correspondingly so we can say it is a satisfying result.
+Although we have some side face images, we cannot really modify the mask to fit in each image correspondingly so we can say it is a satisfying result.

 ## Phase 3: Implementation